jonathanbcsouza/weather-trends-analysis/README.md

 **Final considerations:**

-- Both average temperatures have been increasing over time
+- Both average temperatures have been increasing over time.
 - Both have a higher average temperature now comparing with the past.
-- Over 130 years, the Wellington temperature increased 1.45 C° and the global temperature 4.05 C°
+- Over 130 years, the Wellington temperature has increased 1.45 C° and the global temperature 4.05 C°
 - The Wellington temperature has not been increasing as the global is.
-- The global increase rate is higher than Wellington, which means the world itself has a more climate impact than Wellington.
+- The global temperature increase rate is higher than in Wellington, which means the world itself has a more climate impact than Wellington.
-- The global data has a lower standard error, which means fewer fluctuations, more reliability.
+- The global data has a lower standard error, which means fewer fluctuations, more data reliability.
 - The global average temperature has been approaching the Wellington temperature over the years.
 - The global temperature would match with the Wellington around the year 2696.
-- The Wellington city in New Zealand apparently do most effective environmental protective actions than another countries.
+- The Wellington city in New Zealand apparently do more effective environmental protective actions than other countries.

 **References:**